libretro/mame2010-libretro/README.txt

 Build :

-     for now you must build in 2 pass, one for the native buildtools and second for the target emulator build.
+     for now you must build in 2 pass: one for the native buildtools and second for the target emulator build.

      build for android: